 Santa Clarita Sheriff’s Station and a host of Santa Clarita agencies banded together this year, creating a new task force called DIVERT (Domestic Intervention Violence Education Resource Team), aimed at turning the tide on domestic and family violence in the Santa Clarita Valley.

-This year the Santa Clarita Valley has seen an unprecedented number of homicides, the majority of which were domestic and family violence related.
-This prompted Santa Clarita Sheriff’s Captain Roosevelt Johnson to start a new task force that meets monthly to comprehensively address this community issue.
+Over the past few years, Santa Clarita Valley has seen an unprecedented number of homicides, the majority of which were domestic and family violence related.
+This prompted the Santa Clarita Sheriff’s Captain to start a new task force that meets monthly to comprehensively address this community issue.

 Today, the DIVERT website provides a “one-stop-shop” for survivors of domestic violence, their families and those who care about them.
 Every local entity that provides treatment, services and help to survivors of domestic violence and their families is represented on the Task Force and on the new website.